3dbeb41841bfbfcc24d55143816cf7f1/technical-interviewing/sample-tech-questions.md

 Write a function that plays the FizzBuzz game.

+### Counting Vowels

+Write a function to count the number of vowels in a string.

 ### Leap Year

 Write a function that will take a year and report if it is a leap year - i.e. the function takes a year as input and returns `true` if the year is a leap year and `false` otherwise.
 Note that a leap year occurs: